XiaokunHou/XiaokunHou.github.io/index.md

 # Under construction
 [Visit my research page here](https://www.researchgate.net/profile/Giovanni_Travaglino)

-# Welcome to the CP&G Lab
+# Welcome to the CP&G Lab's Web Page
-In the ***Cultural Processes and Groups*** (CP&G) lab, at the [school of psychology](https://www.kent.ac.uk/psychology), we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different situations.
+In the ***Cultural Processes and Groups*** (CP&G) lab, at the [school of psychology](https://www.kent.ac.uk/psychology), we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different contexts.
 We use a range of methodologies, including experiments, longitudinal and cross-sectional surveys, and quanlitative analyses.
 The lab is directed by [Dr Giovanni Travaglino](/about/).

-## Research Themes
+## Main Research Themes
 Research in the lab spans a range of different themes and research questions.
 The main ones are:

-* Political Behavior and Collective Action: we examine why and when people engage in collective forms of political action, such as protesting, demonstrating or voting.
-Research in this theme has focussed on Brexit and the Scottish referendum (with [Prof Dominic Abrams](https://www.kent.ac.uk/psychology/people/212/www.kent.ac.uk/psychology/people/212/abrams-dominic) ), or on the cultural bases of radicalization and violent behavior (with [Dr Chanki Moon](https://www.researchgate.net/profile/Chanki_Moon) ).
+* **Political Behavior and Collective Action:** in this theme we examine why and when people engage in collective forms of political action, including demonstrating and protesting, signing petitions or voting.
+Research in this theme has focussed on events such as Brexit and the Scottish referendum (with [Prof Dominic Abrams](https://www.kent.ac.uk/psychology/people/212/www.kent.ac.uk/psychology/people/212/abrams-dominic) ), or on the cultural bases of radicalization and violent behavior (with [Dr Chanki Moon](https://www.researchgate.net/profile/Chanki_Moon) ).

-* The psychology of *social banditry*
+* **The psychology of *social banditry*:** Not all dissent can be expressed directly.
+Groups or individuals may sometimes lack the cultural and

 * Organized crime
 * Social Norms and Deviance
 * Social Identity